danbev/learning-crypto/notes/seedwing/seedwing-policy.md

 ```
 *Side-note*:
 Tab-completion works pretty well in gdb so it can be used to efficiently write
 commands.
-One thing I've found though is that gdb crashed often if I don't
+One thing I've found though is that gdb often crashes if I don't
-provide two `e` when table complating the seedwing package.
+provide two `e`'s when tab-completing the seedwing package.

 So we can see that Package has a path:
 ```console